sd2020spring/sd2020spring.github.io/_assignments/mini-project-3-text-mining.md

 ## Part 2: Analyzing Your Text

-### Ethical Analysis
+### Considerations for Your Analysis

 When you choose an approach to analyze your test, think about how this approach can and can’t answer the questions you want to ask of the text data you have.
-When you run a certain analysis is it inherently corrupted because of certain biases in your data?
-Discuss in your write-up the limitations of your approach overall and how might you mitigate them given more time.
+To what degree do you consider the data capable of providing an answer that is convincing (to you, or others).
+Did you make any assumptions about how the data was collected?
+In the write-up, include how you might mitigate limitations of your analysis if given more time.

 ### Characterizing by Word Frequencies